Appreciate unveils Goals, a low-cost, zero-friction US ETFs basket for Indian investors - www.lokmattimes.com

 Appreciate unveils Goals, a low-cost, zero-friction US ETFs basket for Indian investors

-PNN Mumbai (Maharashtra) [India], June 20: Appreciate, a SEBI and IFSCA registered fintech company, unveils Goals, a customised basket ...
+Mumbai (Maharashtra) [India], June 20: Appreciate, a SEBI and IFSCA registered fintech company, unveils Goals, a customised basket of ETFs ...

 Mumbai (Maharashtra) [India], June 20: Appreciate, a SEBI and IFSCA registered fintech company, unveils Goals, a customised basket of ETFs designed for smart retail investors seeking to diversify their portfolio globally with exposure to US markets.
 Goals' constituent ETFs invest in globally reputed US companies along with US treasury offerings, helping the Indian investor target long-term growth along with capital preservation.